-NOTE: The comparison group median is based on those members of the comparison group that report finance data using the same accounting standards as the comparison institution.
-For a detailed definition of core revenues, see the Methodological Notes.
+NOTE: Graduate assistants are not included.
+For calculation details, see the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2014, Finance component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2016, Human Resources component.